hebcal/hebcal-js/README.md

 ### `Hebcal.HDate.prototype.toString(o)`

 Return a string with the current day, month, and year.
 Takes a standard language options string.

+### `Hebcal.HDate.prototype.getDayName(o)`

+Return a string with the current day.
+Takes a standard language options string.

+### `Hebcal.HDate.prototype.getMonthName(o)`

+Return a string with the current month.
+Takes a standard language options string.

+### `Hebcal.HDate.prototype.getYearName(o)`

+Return a string with the current year.
+Takes a standard language options string.

+### `Hebcal.HDate.prototype.dateFormat(format,o)`

+Return a string with the current year. ,the first args the format string ('D' - for day, 'M' - month,'Y' - for year'), the second arg takes a standard language options string.

 ```js
 new Hebcal.HDate().toString() // 16 Adar I 5774